airosa/sdmx-prototype-json/proto-20121022/field-guide.md

       23
     ]

+### dimensionAtObservation (dimensions collection)

+*String*.
+The id of the dimension that is "at observation".
+*dimensionAtObservation* provides a way to group data values in *measure* field by any dimension in the *dimensions* collection.
+If the value is "AllDimensions" then the measure field is not grouped and it is a flat array or object.
+Example:

+    "dimensionAtObservation": "TIME_PERIOD"

 ### id

-*String* *nullable*.
+*String*.
 Identifier for the dimension.
 Example:

     "id": "FREQ"

 ### name

-*String* *nullable*.
+*String*.
 Name provides for a human-readable name for the object.
 Example:

-    "name": "Reference area"
+    "name": "Frequency"

+### description

+*String* *nullable*.
+Provides as description for the object.
+Example:

+    "description": "The time interval at which observations occur over a given time period."

 ### type